studio-asd/pkg/srun/README.md

 Service runner is a helper and steroid for `func main()` so the program can correctly listen to all `exit` signals and enable auto-upgrade via `SIGHUP(1/HUP)` via [tableflip](https://github.com/cloudflare/tableflip).

-The motivation to create the service runner coming from our usecase of running a large Go monolith on top of VM using `systemd`.
-Inside the applications, we have a lot of modules with some backgrund processes that we called `service`.
-Previously we are trying to manage all of the services one by one, and with this our code complexity bloats.
-After sometime we decided to create a `service operator` package on top of our services to reduce the code complexity.

 By using this package, it doesn't mean you won't need to manage the states and correctness inside your own package or `service`.
 You still to maintain them by correctly use all the functions provided by this package.
 For example, to shutdown a http server you still need to call `http.Server{}.Shutdown()` inside the `Stop` method.

 ## Requirements